Manage your credit card

 If you need a higher or lower credit limit we're happy to discuss this with you.
 A credit scoring system based on your current financial status is used to decide the fairest and most appropriate amount for you.
 If you think you'll have difficulty covering your credit card borrowings, please let us know immediately and we'll give you all the help we can.

 *Lines open: 7 days a week 8am – 8pm (Automated service 24/7).
 Calls cost up to 10p per minute plus up to 16p connection charge from BT lines.
 Calls from other networks may vary.
 Calls may be recorded.

 Icon expand Interest

 If you pay your full balance, and you paid the full balance shown on the previous month's statement by the payment dates, we will not charge you interest on the purchases on the statement.

 In an emergency it can be useful to withdraw cash from an ATM using your credit card but it may be cheaper to use your debit card.
-We charge interest of 3% from the date the advance is charged to your account.
+We charge interest from the date the advance is charged to your account.
 This is higher than the rate charged for purchases.

 Going on holiday, or taking a business trip?
 Your credit card can be a safe and convenient payment method to make transactions abroad.